 Nhị vị quý phi đồng thời lâm bồn, quan hệ đến vận mệnh của giang sơn xã tắc.
 Ngự y Diệp Thừa Phi (Tào Vĩnh Liêm) tận lực cứu được thái tử vừa mới được sanh ra nhưng lại bị Hàn Phi (Dương Lệ Thanh), một con mèo yêu, đe dọa nên đành phải mang thái tử bỏ trốn.
 Trong tám năm, Diệp Thừa Phi một mặt hành y, một mặt nuôi dưỡng thái tử.
 Lúc hoàng thượng băng hà, Hàn Phi độc lãm triều chính, Thừa Phi liên lạc với Bát Vương Gia (Khấu Chấn Hải) để giúp thái tử phục vị.
 Người kinh doanh thanh lâu là Lãnh Hương Lăng (Vương Nghiên Tô) chiếu cố Thừa Phi, dần dần đã tan hóa băng phong trong tâm của Thừa Phi trong bao nhiêu năm.
 Nhưng Bát Vương Gia ngoài mặt chính trực lại là một người lang tử dã tâm.
 Thái tử bị trúng độc, trong lúc nguy hiểm đó, Thừa Phi lại bị hãm hại.
 Trên hình trường, Thừa Phi đã dùng Đạo Mộc để giữ lại hồn phách tại nhân gian.
 Y muốn cứu không chỉ có mạng của thái tử mà còn có đoạn duyên với Hương Lăng.

-*All information were from Baidu, and all translations were by DTLCT.
+*All information was from Baidu, and all translations were by DTLCT.

 *All images were collected around the net hence belonging to their rightful owners.